riokorb/optimize-ml-pipeline-azure/README.md

 By using Random Parameter Sampling in our parameter sampler, we are performing random sampling over the hyperparameter search space.

-This drastically reduces our computation time, and still able to find reasonably good models to other, more rigorous hyperparameter optimization methods.
+This drastically reduces our computation time, and we are still able to find reasonably good models when compared to other, more rigorous hyperparameter optimization methods.

 **What are the benefits of the early stopping policy you chose?**
 By setting up the early stopping policy in our HyperDriveConfig, we can stop unproductive runs where the accuracy of the model is not improving beyond a pre-defined tolerable level for a given number of iterations.